MrStarbird/PSII-Randomizer/readme.txt

 Item Dupe, Inventory Glitch, etc:
 All of those tricks are still in the game.

+Invalid Rom:
+There are a couple of different roms floating around and some will read as invalid.
+The randomizer will work for the US v1.0 of Phantasy Star II.
+Also, there are a couple of different files of this floating around as well.
+The correct file size that will work with this randomizer is 768,432 bytes.

 5. Future Features and Ideas

 -I would like to find a way to increase battle speed